grantjenks/python-disjointset/README.md

 ![benchmark plot](https://github.com/grantjenks/python-disjointset/blob/main/plot-disjointset.png?raw=true)

-The benchmark plot for the disjointset implementation illustrates the tradeoffs between these methods.
+The benchmark plot for the fastdisjointset implementation illustrates the tradeoffs between these methods.
 The static variant shows superior performance when high throughput is needed and the element domain is fixed, while the dynamic variant is invaluable for more flexible or heterogeneous data applications.

 ## Installation

-Install disjointset using pip:
+Install fastdisjointset using pip:

 ```bash
 python -m pip install fastdisjointset